bzsolesz/CapacityPlanner/README.md

 - rethink error handling of saving child (unsaved data should not be lost by displaying error message due to a failure)
 - discard changes on child detail form
 - animation for saving changes
-- date picker for date of birth field of child detail
 - warning for unsaved changes on navgition away from child detail form